NatLibFi/Finna-Statistics/README.md

 The `<settings-file>` path should point to a json file that contains the search settings.
 See `src/IndexCounts/settings.json` for default configuration.

-The output will be appended as CSV rows to the provided `<output-file>` path.
+The results will be appended as CSV rows to the provided `<output-file>` path.